Know your onions!

-If you’d like to stay in Cygnet (and check out the fab cafes and art galleries – we highly recommend the community run Lovett Gallery and the twice a month Sunday market) then the folk at The Cygnet Old Bank (right in the middle of the village) our old home Puggle Farm, the Secret Garden and the 2Cs will either give you a lift or help organise transport.
+If you’d like to stay in Cygnet (and check out the fab cafes and art galleries – we highly recommend the community run Lovett Gallery and the twice a month Sunday market) then the folk at The Cygnet Old Bank (right in the middle of the village) and the 2Cs will either give you a lift or help organise transport.
 A little further afield, Moon River is lovely and Mon is usually happy to give you a lift as is Cindy at the charming Yellow Door.
 Check when you book.

-If you’re looking for a luxurious weekend away, Frenchman’s River has two beautiful cosy cottages overlooking Port Cygnet.
-The Coast House, on the water, is also magnificent.
-And both are happy to help with transport.
+If you’re looking for a luxurious weekend away, The Coast House, on the water, is magnificent.
+They are happy to help with transport.
 If you have 4 guests or less and are after an entire luxurious house, including a lift to the farm, try Villa Talia.

-While Elsie our Guernsey cow doesn’t produce soy milk, we will try to cater for dietary requirements using what’s on hand.
+While Bessie our Jersey cow doesn’t produce soy milk, we will try to cater for dietary requirements using what’s on hand.
 It’s most helpful if you let us know those requirements when you book, as we only have access to what our farm grows, or what we’ve garnered nearby, and late notice will limit our ability to cook a variety of food to suit your needs.
 Coeliacs and vegetarians can be readily catered for, but because of the nature of our farm and its temperate climate, vegans might be more of a struggle.
-If you have any queries at all, please contact firstname.lastname@example.org.
+If you have any queries at all, please contact [email protected].

 Matthew and Sadie run the farm as a family concern, but they can’t do everything.
 That’s why there’s a wonderful team of Fat Pigs that help to put together all the experiences, both on and off site.
-Matthew splits his time between farming, the kitchen, the market, media commitments and occasional days off with the family.
+Matthew splits his time between farming, the kitchen, writing, media commitments and occasional days off with the family.
 A booking doesn’t guarantee that Matthew will be on site, but he does control the menus for the feasts, plans the workshops, and is very much a hands-on part of the farm.
 If it’s essential for your visit that Matthew and/or Sadie be there, let us know before you book.